- Academic Affairs

-HIV-phobia: The irrational fear or hatred of person living with HIV/AIDS.
+HIV-phobia: The irrational fear or hatred of persons living with HIV/AIDS.

 Institutional Oppression: Arrangements of a society used to benefit one group at the expense of another through the use of language, media, education, religion, economics, etc.

-Intersex: One born with an anatomy and/or physiology that differs from the cultural and medical “ideals” of male and female, including genitals, gonads, hormone production and/or genotypes that are considered non-standard; most individuals who are intersex do not identify as transgender and the intersex community is not part of the Trans community.
-[This term is included in order to help avoid confusion of the Trans and intersex communities.]
+Intersex: One born with an anatomy and/or physiology that differs from the cultural and medical “ideals” of male and female, including genitals, gonads, hormone production, and/or genotypes that are considered non-standard; most individuals who are intersex do not identify as transgender and the intersex community is not part of the trans community.
+[This term is included to help avoid confusion of the trans and intersex communities.]

 Lesbian Baiting: The heterosexist notion that any woman who prefers the company of women, who does not have a mail partner, who has a masculine gender expression, or who shows agency over heterosexist/patriarchal institutions and/or attitudes, is a lesbian.
 This is often used as a threat to control the actions and attitudes of non-queer women by heterosexist systems.

 LGBTQIA: Acronym most commonly used to refer to the community composed of those whose sexual orientation is not heterosexual and whose gender identity is not traditional masculine/feminine.
 It can be broken down into its constituent parts of lesbian, gay, bisexual transgender, queer, intersex, ally, but is more inclusive when used as an acronym.